-Students must make available one full day or two half days (during ordinary business hours) to work at the supervising firm's offices.
+Students must make available one full day or two half days (during ordinary business hours) to work at the supervising firm's offices (with potential off-site work requirements due to COVID).
 For willing firms, students may go to the law firm's offices three evenings per week (from approximately 4:30-7:00 pm, or earlier in the day as the student is available).
 The total weekly time work commitment is typically 10 hours per week during the semester for a total of 150 hours, though as noted above, some firms will allow fewer hours (e.g., 50 or 100 hours during the semester) if the student desires, and some firms will allow more hours (e.g., 200 or 250 hours) if the student desires, and the professors approve the arrangement.
 This commitment is in addition to the approximately 12 hours of in-class time at the beginning of the semester.